bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/modules/providers/rest/index.md

 # rest

-The `rest` provider is used to fetch REST API resources.
+The `rest` provider is used to fetch a resource from an API endpoint.

 - [Example configuration](#example-configuration)
 - [Directives](#directives)